 Other important things to know:

-If you use select_one_or_other type of questions in your XLSForm, your translations will not apply to the ‘other’ choice.
-If you plan to use your survey in a language other than English, you should not use select_one_or_other and instead build that functionality manually.
-There are some additional details in our help.
+- If you use select_one_or_other type of questions in your XLSForm, your translations will not apply to the ‘other’ choice.
+If you plan to use your survey in a language other than English, you should not use select_one_or_other and instead build that functionality manually by adding an 'other' choice into your list and then using a relevant statement to make visible the free text question for 'other' when that option is chosen.

 [Update November 20,2017] A new learn.arcgis.com lesson on Multiple Language surveys has been published.